Dopant-induced stabilization of three-dimensional charge order in cuprates: Structural pinning effect

 In brief, Ba-site Pr dopants should stabilize three-dimensional CO by pinning the domain walls in every CuO$_2$ layer to the dopant positions.
-Thus far, however, these qualitative conclusions rest on simple comparisons of excitation energies obtained from DFT.
-To connect more directly with experiments, we will simulate the temperature-dependent charge-order correlation length more quantitatively.
+Thus far, however, these qualitative conclusions rest on simple comparisons of excitation energies obtained from DFT and are valid at zero temperature.
+To connect more directly with experiments, we will simulate the temperature-dependent charge-order correlation length.